appsinprogress/penmark/README.md

-# Edit Blog from Site Package
+# Edit Blog from Site

 This package is a set of 3 components that allow you to embed a CMS directly within your Markdown-based, GitHub backed website/blog.